ar-fi/syncmount/README.md

 ```
 syncmount
 ```
-* start monitor, mount and log all mounts to console and log file using default root mount path and log filename:
+* mount already attached USB devices, start monitor, mount and log all mounts to console and log file using default root mount path and log filename:
 ```
-sudo syncmount -r -f
+sudo syncmount -r -f -U
 ```
 * run in background, monitor and mount ALL filesystems in ReadWrite mode, using particular root mount folder and log everything using syslog:
 ```